Blog

 Technology Minimizing Manual Lab Roles: Real-World Examples

-The move toward pathology lab software automation is not just theoretical; it's already happening.
+The move toward LIS software automation is not just theoretical; it's already happening.

 Here are some real-world examples of how LIS system technology is replacing or minimizing manual lab roles:

-- Order Entry: Healthcare platforms like EMRs/EHRs and patient engagement portals have effectively replaced manual order entry with LIS system data transfer, ensuring that the data going into the LIS system is accurate as the order originates.
+- Order Entry: Healthcare platforms like EMRs/EHRs and patient engagement portals have effectively replaced manual order entry with LIS system data transfer, ensuring that the data going into the LIS lab solution is accurate as the order originates.

 - Specimen Embedding: Advanced laboratory information system integrations now support the automated embedding of specimens, reducing the need for manual intervention.